pomm-project/Foundation/README.md

 This is experimental software and it may be broken or not non functional.
 If you are looking for a stable library, look at [Pomm 1.x](http://www.pomm-project.org).

+## Installation

+Pomm components are available on [packagist](https://packagist.org/packages/pomm-project/) using [composer](https://packagist.org/).
+To install and use Pomm's foundation, add a require line to `"pomm-project/foundation"` in your `composer.json` file.

-## What is that ?
+## What is Foundation ?

-`Foundation` is the main block of Pomm database framework.
+It is the main block of Pomm database framework.
 It handles connection configuration and sessions.

 The easiest way to open a connection to the database server: